The Church of Jesus Christ of Latter-day Saints in Russia: Temples

 Russian members attended the Stockholm Sweden Temple and the Freiberg Germany Temple before the Helsinki Finland Temple and the Kyiv Ukraine Temple were constructed.
-Hostilities between Russia and Ukraine have made travel more difficult for members seeking to attend the Kyiv temple.
+Hostilities between Russia and Ukraine have made travel more difficult for members seeking to attend the Kyiv temple and other surrounding temples.
 In the Russian Far East, members have also used the temple in Seoul.

 At the church's April 2018 general conference, Russell M. Nelson announced a temple to be constructed in Russia.
 The official location has not been announced, though it will reportedly be in a major city.
 While visiting Moscow that same month, Dieter F. Uchtdorf encouraged church members to prepare for the temple but to have "patience", as development and construction will be slow.
 Ronald A. Rasband visited Eastern Europe in 2019 and assured Russian members that a temple would indeed be built.

 Europe East Area

 In 2022, area boundaries in Europe were redrawn and Europe East Area was organized with Moscow serving as the Headquarters for that mission.
 The Area encompasses the countries of Armenia, Belarus, Georgia, Kazakhstan, Kyrgyzstan, and Russia.